jsoncodez/DIYai/README.md

-# ​​ Create own Model and DataSet App - Great for learning App (with GUI)
+# ​​ Create own Model and DataSet App - Great for learning (with GUI)

 A desktop-based image classification app built using **TensorFlow**, **OpenCV**, and **Tkinter**.
 This user-friendly GUI tool allows you to create custom datasets, train models, and predict images—all without writing code.